Jerry Miley

 Emmor Jerome Miley Jr. (July 28, 1899 – June 11, 1979) was an American film actor.
-He was known for playing the murdered heir Allen Colby in the 1936 film Charlie Chan's Secret.
+He was known for playing Allen Colby, the murdered heir in the 1936 film Charlie Chan's Secret.

 Life and career

 Miley was born in Alameda, California, the son of Emmor Jerome Sr., an oil businessman, and Beatrice Miley.
 He began his screen career in 1926, appearing in the film Wild Oats Lane.
 In the same year, he appeared in the films Broken Hearts of Hollywood and Bred in Old Kentucky.